DavidJr007/DavidJr007/README.md

 # Welcome my friend, My name is Dawid Kuczkowicz 👋

-## You can ask - How are you?
+## How am I?
 I will show you my friend!

 I'm a 23 years old man.
 I am a graduated student from Cracow University of Economies specializing Controlling.
 However my career path is directed towards programming.
 From 2020 I am learning programming, currently I am particularly focused on the Front End.
 In the future I want to become a Full-Stack Developer.